Abhilash-Ponnachan/envoyproject/readme.md

 ### Fresh Configuration
 Make a configuration from scratch.
 Target different backends (upstream) servers.

-Simple backend app in Go.
+Simple backend app in `Go`.
 Shows a simple web page with the Name of the app, and the Host it is running on.
 By default it runs on PORT 8080, but that can be customised via Env var.
-The AppName, background and foreground colours can be customised via Env vars.
+The app name, background and foreground colours can be customised via Env vars.

 We containerise it and run it as Docker containers.